Family Meals Focus

 Addressing nutrition without taking away permission to eat is a dilemma with any method that aims to address conflict and anxiety relative to eating.
 Many practitioners resolve the dilemma by not addressing nutrition and food selection.
 Nutritional excellence is and always has been an integral component of ecSatter.
-As described in Satter’s Hierarchy of Food Needs,6 dietary quality is an experientially evolving process that sequentially builds on successfully providing oneself with enough to eat of rewarding food.
+As described in Satter’s Hierarchy of Food Needs,6 dietary quality is an experientially evolving process that sequentially builds on food security and structure: successfully providing oneself with enough to eat of rewarding food.

 IE Principle 10, “Honor Your Health,” addresses “gentle nutrition.”3 It encourages eating “what you really want” and savoring food.
 Nutritional excellence appears to be a separate process: “In matters of taste, consider nutrition; in matters of nutrition, consider taste.”

 Education/treatment approaches vary

-IE encourages unconditional permission to eat3 – what you want, when you want, as much as you want.
+For eating problems in general, IE encourages unconditional permission to eat3 – what you want, when you want, as much as you want.
 The task is to be in constant touch with hunger and appetite, eating immediately when hunger reaches a critical, subjectively defined level, and eating the food that is appealing at that moment.
-A related idea is allowing unlimited amounts of “forbidden” foods until the foods’ fear potential is neutralized and moderate and stable eating evolves.
+A related idea is flooding: allowing unlimited amounts of “forbidden” foods until the foods’ fear potential is neutralized and moderate and stable eating evolves.
 Clinically, IE depends on in-session teaching, discussion, and encouragement to replace negative eating attitudes and behaviors with positive ones.

 Treatment with ME and non-dieting varies depending on the practitioner.

 Respecting the model is critical for research